 This large multinational company hosts periodic learning sessions for HR practitioners and other executives to train them in issues such as leadership effectiveness, strategic HR practices, executive assessment methods, etc. We were asked to develop two case studies to be used in two separate but related classes.
 The first session was teaching HR professionals how to perform an assessment of an organization experiencing morale issues.
 The second was teaching them about how to redesign an organization in the case of a merger/acquisition.
 This research and writing effort first involved in-depth market research about the client’s industry so that the fictitious cases would resonate with participants.
 The second phase was creating the appropriate storylines and accompanying exhibits, and testing those elements with additional research.
-The cases are still used to date.
+The cases are still in current use.

 Targeted Research Digest on Risk Management

 This client, a mid-sized professional services firm, was interested in providing its clients with a series of “research notes” on the topic of risk management practices.
 CeRCo first worked with the client to understand objectives, identify article selection criteria, determine abstract writing guidelines, and recommend production and publication processes.
 CeRCo then performed the literature research, wrote up abstracts for the selected materials, and coordinated with the client’s production/editorial team to produce the digest.
 The client sent out a series of three publications on risk management to selected clients.